madslundt/Dropbox-print/README.md

 **accessToken**: Access token from Dropbox

 **filePath**: Folder to store files downloaded from Dropbox locally.
-This is just temporary and gets deleted after the email has been sent.
+This is just temporary and gets deleted short time after the email has been sent.

-**dropboxPath**: Dropbox folder to look and download files from.
+**dropboxPath**: Dropbox folder to watch and download files from.

-**mail**: Mail settings
+**mail**: Mail settings including SMTP server.